yatli/fvim/README.md

   - GPU acceleration
 - Remoting
   - Use a Windows FVim frontend with a WSL neovim: `fvim --wsl`
+  - Use custom neovim binary: `fvim --nvim ~/bin/nvim.appimage`
   - Use the front end with a remote neovim: `fvim --ssh user@host`
-  - Use custom neovim binary: `fvim --nvim ~/bin/nvim.appimage`
-  - Host a daemon to preload NeoVim
   - Connect to a remote NeoVim backend: `fvim --connect localhost:9527`
+  - tmux-like session server: `fvim --fvr attach --ssh user@host`
+  - As a terminal emulator: `fvim --terminal`

 Try these bindings (note, fvim-specific settings only work in `ginit.vim`, not `init.vim`!):
 ```vimL